Antibiotic Awareness Week

 Activities for November 17-23, 2014

 The Public Health Agency of Canada is launching a major antibiotics awareness campaign centred around Antibiotic Awareness Week, November 17-23, 2014.
-More news soon!
+Check out the resources here!

 During Antibiotic Awareness Week in November 2013, experts addressed antimicrobial resistance.